-Supplements are a hotly debated field: on one hand you have the supplement industry trying to sell as many of their products to unwary customers all over the world.
+Supplements are a hotly debated field: on one hand you have the supplement industry trying to sell as many of their products to unwary customers all over the world as they can.
 On the other hand you have people rejecting any form of supplementation, almost considering it “unnatural”, believing you just have to eat healthy to get everything you need.
 As with most things, the truth lies somewhere in the middle.
 Because of this, I want you to show which supplements I consider (almost) mandatory.

 I do not even consider protein powder to be a true supplement as I mostly use casein, which is essentially just dried low-fat quark/curd.
 But I also know people who give you the “oh my god, he is taking steroids”-look when you tell them you use protein supplements.